Yoga Intervention in Supporting Children with Cancer and Their Parents during Chemotherapy Infusion

 - CHILDREN: Medical clearance who anticipate 3-weeks of continuous contact with Monroe Carell Jr. Children’s Hospital

 - PARENTS: 18 years of age and older

-- PARENTS: Child’s primary caregiver (planning to attend infusion visits) or secondary caregiver (an as needed back-up to primary)
+- PARENTS: Child’s primary caregiver (planning to attend appointments, infusions visits, or be in hospital rooms/clinics) or secondary caregiver (an as needed back-up to primary)

 - PARENTS: Pregnant or plans to become pregnant during next 3 months

 - Unwilling to complete work as a dyad

 I. To determine the feasibility of yoga for children with cancer and their parents, specifically to: